 If you have any other questions, be sure to talk to your vet for more information.
 Your vet will let you know if and when it is appropriate to give your dog turkey and can also instruct you on the proper method of preparing turkey for your dog.

-However, if you notice that your dog has eaten turkey and you’re not sure if that’s okay, call our team at VEG right away.
-All of our locations are open 24 hours on holidays, so you never have to wait to find out what the next best steps are for your pet.
+However, if you notice that your dog has eaten turkey and you’re not sure if that’s okay, call our veterinary team at VEG right away.
+All of our vet emergency locations are open 24 hours on holidays, so you never have to wait to find out what the next best steps are for your pet.
 Our emergency veterinarians will talk with you directly about when dogs can eat turkey and when you should seek veterinary care if this happens.
-For more information about this, or if you think your pet needs immediate care, contact us today.
+If you think your pet needs immediate care, contact your local VEG emergency vet hospital.